The significance of a dog’s dry nose

 (2) to the production of mucous.

-Some dogs have drier noses as they simply won’t lick their noses as often, and as no two individuals are the same, some secrete less mucous than others.
+Some dogs have drier noses as they simply don’t lick their noses as often, and as no two individuals are the same, often some secrete less mucous than others.

 Benign reasons for a dry nose may be that it’s the morning (not licking at night), or that it’s exposed directly to heating or air conditioning.
 More concerning causes include allergies, sun burn, immune mediated conditions and dehydration.

 So all in all, a dry nose alone is not helpful in assessing the health of your dog.
-What IS helpful is knowing what’s NORMAL for your mate.
-And a deviation from this can certainly be significant and require assessment by a Veterinarian.
+What is helpful is knowing what’s normal for your mate.
+A deviation from this can certainly be significant and require a consult by a veterinarian.